simgrid/simgrid/docs/source/Models.rst

 Constant-time model
 *******************

-This simplistic network model is one of the few SimGrid network model that is not based on the LMM solver.
+This model is one of the few SimGrid network models that is not based on the LMM solver.
 In this model, all communication take a constant time (one second by default).
-It provides the lowest level of realism, but is marginally faster and much simpler to understand.
-This model may reveal interesting if you plan to study abstract distributed algorithms such as leader election or causal broadcast.
+It provides the lowest level of realism, but is faster and much simpler to understand.
+This model may prove interesting though if you plan to study abstract distributed algorithms such as leader election or causal broadcast.

 .. _models_ns3: